Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Multi-sector Factor Model

-For factor-based methodologies, we also need to determine the number of common factors.
-In this paper, we simply apply the standard and commonly used approaches proposed by \cite{bai2002determining} to determine the number of common factors $K$.
+For factor-based methodologies, we also need to determine the number of common factors in each market.
+In this paper, we simply apply the standard and commonly used approach proposed by \cite{bai2002determining} to determine the number of common factors $K_m$.
 In details, for each sector, we estimates the number of common factors by